huangwei-pku/huangwei-pku.github.io/research.md

 ### Working in Progress

-**The Power of Market-wide Health Insurance Expansion: Evidence from New Cooperation Medical Scheme in China.**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.
+**The Power of Market-wide Health Insurance Expansion: Evidence from New Cooperation Medical Scheme in China.** with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

 **Internet Connection, Development and Social Multiplier Effect: Evidence from Rural China.** with Yiping Wang, and Hantao Wu.